michelou/wix-examples/examples/README.md

 Project `MinAppKiller` is adapted from Heiswayi Nrird's blog post *[What is WiX Toolset & how to use it][MiniAppKiller]* (May 2018).

-The project directory is organized in the same way as the previous [WiX][wix_toolset] examples :
+The project directory is organized as follows :

 <pre style="font-size:80%;">
 <b>&gt; <a href="https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/cd">cd</a></b>